-Participants (Group Design)

-Do the students in the study exhibit intensive social, emotional, or behavioral challenges?

-% of participants currently exhibiting intensive social, emotional, or behavioral challenges, as measured by an emotional disability label, placement in an alternative school/classroom, non-response to Tiers 1 and 2,1 or designation of severe problem behaviors on a validated scale or through observation.
+Participants (Group Design) Do the studer Do the students in the study exhibit intensive social, emotional, or behavioral challenges?
+Full Bubble Evidence is convincing that all participants currently exhibit intensive social, emotional, or behavioral challenges, as measured by an ED label, placement in an alternative school/classroom, non-response to Tiers 1 and 2,1 or designation of severe problem behaviors on a validated scale or through observation.
+Half Bubble Evidence is convincing that some participants currently exhibit intensive social, emotional, or behavioral challenges, as measured by an ED label, placement in an alternative school/classroom, non-response to Tiers 1 and 2, or designation of severe problem behaviors on a validated scale or through observation, etc.) Empty Bubble Evidence is unconvincing that participants currently exhibit intensive social, emotional, or behavioral challenges.

 Design (Group Design) Does the study design allow us to conclude that the intervention program, rather than extraneous variables, was responsible for the results?
 Full Bubble Random assignment was used.
 At pretreatment, program and control groups had a mean standardized difference that fell within 0.25 SD on measures used as covariates or on pretest measures also used as outcomes, and on demographic measures (or if a mean difference was above 0.25 SD, the difference was controlled for in the analysis and there was no differential attrition in the sample).
-There was no attrition bias2.
-Unit of analysis matched random assignment (controlling for variance associated with potential dependency at higher levels of the unit of randomization is permitted, e.g., for randomizing at the student level, controlling for variance at the classroom level).
-Half Bubble Random assignment was used, but other conditions for full bubble not met.
-OR Random assignment was not used, but a strong quasi-experimental design was used.
-At pretreatment, program and control groups had a mean standardized difference that fell within 0.25 SD on measures central to the study (i.e., pretest
+There was no attrition bias 2 .
+Unit of analysis matched random assignment (controlling for variance associated with potential dependency at higher levels of the unit of randomization is